For your Home

 Absolutely.
 Wasps and bumblebees do not have barbed stingers, which means they do not lose their stingers once they have stung someone like honey bees.
 That means they can sting someone multiple times and this makes an attack by wasps more dangerous than attacks or swarms from honey bees.

 Not all bees, no. The only bees that die after they sting are the honey bee.
 Bumblebees, most species of solitary bees, wasps and hornets have smooth stingers that will not cause them to rip out their digestive tract and other necessary things that will kill them.

 Not necessarily.
 Most insects, particularly flying insects, have a predilection for light and that’s why lighted “bug zappers” attract all kinds of insects, from moths to bees and wasps.
 Bees and wasps tend to find lights, such as those in bug zappers, worth investigating in the early dusk hours as the light is dimming.
 Bees and wasps tend to be attracted to things that could be potential food such as sweet substances, meat and other materials.
 Bees also like flowers and plants, while wasps will seek out smaller insects for food.

 It depends.
 The short answer is – yes, they can pose a potential health risk, but that is greatly magnified by the fact some people are allergic to insect stings.
-For those who have an allergy to bee and wasp stings, the sting can potentially be fatal, leading to anaphylactic shock, inability to breathe and can even be fatal.
+For those who have an allergy to bee and wasp stings, the sting can lead to anaphylactic shock, inability to breathe and can even be fatal.